alexandercarls/blog/posts/markdoc-nbb-clojure/index.md

 This post is more or less a step-by-step blog post about how I built this blog you are reading.

 I am unsure if this even helps anyone.
-However, I would argue that I would probably not have done it if it wasn't for the step-by-step progress, with small course corrections along the way.
+However, I would probably not have done it if it wasn't for the step-by-step progress, with small course corrections along the way.

 This post assumes that you are working with macOS.
 The dependencies should be simple to install for your operating system of choice.
 A POSIX-compliant shell for the scripts is required.